TUC/TES engages STMA on the informal sector

 Mildred Siabi-Mensah, GNA

 Sekondi, Oct.
-29, GNA - Madam Naadu Lartey, Head of Legal Department at the Ghana Trades Union Congress (TUC) has stressed the need for the informal sector of the economy to be well managed to enable them to contribute more to the purse of the country.
+30, GNA - Madam Naadu Lartey, Head of Legal at the Ghana Trades Union Congress (TUC) has stressed the need for the informal sector to be well managed to enable them to contribute more to the economy of the country.

-According to her, the informal sector, which holds a chunk of businesses across the country had to grapple with issues of security, space allocation in the various markets, congestion, sanitation, fee fixing and fires, which affected their day to day businesses and may hamper the achievement of SDG eight which articulate decent work for everyone.
+According to her, the informal sector, which holds a chunk of businesses across the country, often had to grapple with issues of security, space allocation in the various markets, congestion, sanitation, fee fixing and fires, which affected their day to day businesses and may hamper the achievement of SDG eight, which articulate decent work for everyone.

 "We are dreaming of an organised informal sector just like the formal sector we have now".